gmag11/EnigmaIOT/readme.md

 Example gateway code expands data message to JSON data, to be used easily as payload on a MQTT publish message to a broker.
 For JSON generation [ArduinoJSON](https://arduinojson.org) library is required.

 In any case you can use your own format or even raw unencoded data.
 Take care of maximum message length that communications layer uses.
 For ESP-NOW, maximum payload length it is 217 bytes.

+Since version 0.9 payload encoding is signalled on user data messages (both uplink and downlink) so new formats are possible.
+Currently  [CayenneLPP](https://mydevices.com/cayenne/docs/lora/#lora-cayenne-low-power-payload) and [MessagePack](https://msgpack.org) formats, in addition to RAW data, are possible.
+Check examples for usage instruction.

+This change may produce incompatibilities with older versions so make sure you update your gateway and all your nodes to latest library version.

 ## ESP-NOW channel selection